 There are several reasons for an individual to make a Will.
 Firstly, a will allows you to ensure that your wishes are carried out as you would like.
 It also reduces stress for those left behind at what can already be quite a difficult time.

-It has been estimated that seven out of ten people have not yet made a Will.
-If you have not made a Will, everything you leave will be divided according to the fixed rules of intestacy.
+In your Will, you can choose exactly how your assets and possessions should be dealt with in the event of your death.
+You can give specific gifts to your family, friends or even charities.
+If you pass away without a Will everything you leave will be divided according to the fixed rules of intestacy, which includes civil partners.
 This could mean that the people that you would like to benefit from your estate may not receive anything.
 It could also leave your beneficiaries with an unnecessarily large tax bill.

-If you draw up your own Will there is a real risk that you may not sign the Will in accordance with the law, also you may unwittingly use language that will misinterpret your intentions.
+If you draw up your own Will there is a real risk that you may not sign the Will in accordance with the law, and you may also use language that will misinterpret your intentions.
 This can cause more problems than no Will at all.
 If a bank prepares your Will it often insists on also acting as an executor.
-Its fees for so doing are usually much higher than those of a solicitor.
+Its fees for doing so are usually much higher than those of a will solicitor.

 How our Wills solicitors can help you: